 Year-to-date income tax expense or benefit is the product of the most current projected annual effective tax rate ("PAETR") and the actual year-to-date pretax income (loss) adjusted for any discrete items.
 The income tax expense or benefit for a particular quarter, is the difference between the year-to-date calculation of income tax expense or benefit and the year-to-date calculation for the prior quarter.
-Items unrelated to current period ordinary income or (loss) are recognized entirely in the period identified as a discrete item of tax.
+Items unrelated to current period ordinary income or loss are recognized entirely in the period identified as a discrete item of tax.

-The Company's PAETR was lower than the US federal statutory rate of 21.0% during the three months ended March 31, 2023 and 2022 primarily due to the impact of maintaining a US valuation allowance provided on US deferred tax assets.
+The Company's PAETR differs from the US federal statutory rate of 21.0% during the three and nine months ended September 30, 2023 and 2022 primarily due to the impact of maintaining a US valuation allowance provided on US deferred tax assets.

-The Company continues to maintain a full valuation allowance on US federal and state net deferred tax assets for the period ending March 31, 2023 as a result of pre-tax losses incurred since the Company's inception in early 2012.
-The Company is projecting pre-tax loss in 2023.
+The Company continues to maintain a full valuation allowance on US federal and state net deferred tax assets for the period ending September 30, 2023 as a result of cumulative pre-tax losses incurred since the Company's inception in early 2012.